 Barre, VT – More Than Just a Granite Quarry Town

 Barre VT is much more than a granite quarries town.
-It also offers convenient downtown shopping, great schools and a diverse housing market.
+It also offers convenient downtown shopping, great schools and a diverse housing Market.

 Giuliano Corti has been a stonecutter in Barre for almost a century.
 He is one of the few Vermonters still working with the material that made Barre famous.